Friday 24 March 2017

-The IASB is conducting an initial comprehensive review of the IFRS for SMEs to consider whether there is a need for any amendments to the Standard.
+When the IFRS for SMEs was issued, the IASB stated that it planned to undertake an initial comprehensive review of the IFRS for SMEs after two years of use by SMEs to consider whether there was a need for any amendments.

-IASB proposes limited amendments to the IFRS for SMEs
+IASB completes comprehensive review of the IFRS for SMEs

-IASB invites comments on review of the IFRS for SMEs
+IASB discuss procedures surrounding future reviews of the IFRS for SMEs

 © IFRS Foundation.